 Groundwater is the source of all perennial surface water bodies in the Sonoran Desert.
-Availability of groundwater is critical to plant community structure and productivity; nutrient, water, and energy flows; and the animals that depend upon them.
-All park units in the Sonoran Desert Network obtain potable water from groundwater wells.
+Availability of groundwater is critical to plant productivity; nutrient, water, and energy flows; and wildlife.
+All Sonoran Desert Network parks obtain their drinking water from groundwater wells.
 In many parts of the American Southwest, long-term drought and human development have led to significant declines in groundwater levels at local and regional scales.

-Many network parks are located in areas where routine groundwater monitoring by other agencies does not occur.
+In many network parks, routine groundwater monitoring by other agencies does not occur.
 Groundwater declines often occur gradually, in response to the combined effects of "distributed point sources," such as wells and springs, and "nonpoint sources," such as climate, vegetation, and streams.
 Soil losses result in rapid runoff and reduced infiltration following wildfire, posing another threat to groundwater resources.
 These factors make long-term monitoring extremely important.

 Knowing about the status and trends of groundwater levels helps park managers to work with regional partners and within their own parks to conserve resources and plan for future needs.
 For instance, local groundwater impacts associated with reductions in infiltration and storage are often related to soil loss and other changes in surface characteristics.
 These can be directly addressed by management actions aimed at soil conservation, fire management, and recharge enhancement.
 Groundwater impacts associated with stream entrenchment can be mitigated if the changes to stream morphology are identified in the early stages.
 Groundwater monitoring also allows managers to develop conceptual models needed to better understand actual or potential local impacts of groundwater pumping.